 Some important things to know about Year 5

 Please make sure to bring in your water bottle every day, filled with lovely fresh water.

 Bring in a healthy snack for morning break such as Fruit to help keep you going until lunch time!

 We read as a whole class every day and would also like you to read at home every day and record what you do in your reading record.
 Make sure that it comes to school in your Book Bag every morning so we can see what you have been enjoying to read at home.
 This will mean that your book will be in school ready should you need to change it or if you need to read individually with somebody.
-You will have real books to take home and read as well as all of the books allocated to you on school’s wonderful Bug Club.

 Your homework will be set via google classroom on a Thursday and it is due back by the following Tuesday.
 As well as weekly maths you have a Topic Homework overview where there are lots of activities for you to have a go at.
 Each half term there is a new overview based on our topic.